AlexanderFalk/blockchain/README.md

 ```

 #### Docker
-If you followed the instructions of the previous section, then four peers should have been launched on your machine as Docker containers.
+If you followed the instructions of the installation section, then four peers should have been launched on your machine as Docker containers.
 You should now be able to see these containers as processes if you type:

 ```sh
 $ docker ps